AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Subnets created by the Aviatrix Controller
 ```

-From there, navigate to `Route Tables`.
+Navigate to `Route Tables`.

-Here, also, you can see the **eight** route tables that the Aviatrix Controller created.
-They are mapped to each subnet.
-The Public Routing Tables have a 0/0 route pointing to the Internet Gateway, that the Controller also deployed.
+Here, you will see the **eight** route tables created by the Aviatrix Controller, each mapped to a corresponding subnet.
+The Public Route Tables include a 0.0.0.0/0 route that points to the Internet Gateway, which has also been deployed by the Controller.

 ```{figure} images/lab1-rt.png
 ---